Applications for our next cohort of Code.org facilitators are now open!

 AP CSA

-Applications for the 2023 summer CS Discoveries, CS Principles and AP CSA cohorts will open on January 10, 2023.
 The cost of the year-long program is $1,500 per participant.
-However, thanks to corporate sponsors, we are able to reduce the cost to $500 per participant.
+However, thanks to corporate sponsors, we are able to reduce the cost to $700 per participant.
 There are a limited number of full scholarships available for teachers who meet at least one of the following criteria:

 • A minimum of 50% of the student population qualify for free/reduced lunch services.